 The U.S. Healthcare System

 As you may be aware, the U.S. healthcare system can be expensive and difficult to navigate.
-For information on how to prepare for arrival in the U.S., how the U.S. healthcare system works and how to seek medical care, visit www.internationalstudentinsurance.com/explained.
+For information on how to prepare for arrival in the U.S., how the U.S. healthcare system works and how to seek medical care, visit International Student Insurance Explained.

 Western requires that all students provide evidence of Measles, Mumps, and Rubella (MMR) immunity before registering for classes.
-Please read the requirements and information about this on the Student Health Center website.
-You will need to complete the Medical Form and send all vaccination documentation in English to:
+You will need to submit all vaccination documentation in English to the student health portal following instructions on the Student Health Center measles requirement website.

-If you cannot provide proof of your MMR immunity, you will have to get immunized at the Student Health Center upon arrival.
-There is a $23 charge for each MMR immunization.
+If you cannot provide proof of your MMR immunity, you will have to get tested and/or immunized at the Student Health Center upon arrival.
+There is a small charge for each MMR immunization.

 In order to be considered exempt from enrolling in the LewerMark insurance plan, you must provide an English language copy of your insurance policy of choice and meet one of the following criteria: